Dr. Joseph Sirianni

 - Dunleavy Hall, #325

-Joseph M. Sirianni, Ph.D is an Assistant Professor of Communication Studies at Niagara University, where he joined the faculty in 2014.
+Joseph M. Sirianni, Ph.D is an Assistant Professor of Communication and Media Studies at Niagara University, where he joined the faculty in 2014.
 His research and teaching interests include the diffusion and utilization of new media by today’s youth, film and cultural studies, media writing and reporting, and mass media theory.

 Dr. Sirianni’s courses at Niagara have included International Communication, Media Writing, The Art and History of Film, and Film and Culture.
 An avid viewer of horror films, Dr. Sirianni has structured the Film and Culture course to examine the ways in which gender is depicted within the horror film genre.